kjs29/kjs29/README.md

 # Make Your Bed In The Morning

-A website to promote making bed in the morning - [Github page](https://github.com/kjs29/how-to-make-a-social-media-website) / [Website link](http://kjs3980.pythonanywhere.com)
+A website to promote making bed in the morning - [Github page (README)](https://github.com/kjs29/how-to-make-a-social-media-website) / [Website link](http://kjs3980.pythonanywhere.com)

 <!---
 kjs29/kjs29 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.